iagocaran/P1RV/README.md

 # P1RV - OpenGL game

-An C++ and OpenGL game made for the first project of Virtual Reality option at École Centrale de Nantes.
+A C++ and OpenGL game made for the first project of Virtual Reality option at École Centrale de Nantes.

 ## Introduction